'Very intimidating' - Trump launches Twitter attack on witness during impeachment testimony

 Schiff replied: “Well, I want to let you know, ambassador, that some of us here take witness intimidation very, very seriously.”

+But Republican Representative Jim Jordan dismissed any suggestion that Trump’s tweets were witness intimidation.

+“The witness is testifying.
+She wouldn’t even have known about the quote, if Mr. Schiff hadn’t read the tweet,” he said.

-The session before the House of Representatives Intelligence Committee is part of the Democratic-led impeachment inquiry that threatens Trump’s presidency even as he seeks re-election in November 2020.
+The session is part of the Democratic-led impeachment inquiry that threatens Trump’s presidency even as he seeks re-election in November 2020.

 Yovanovitch was removed from her post as ambassador to Kiev in May after coming under attack by Trump’s personal lawyer, Rudy Giuliani, at a time when he was working to persuade Ukraine to carry out two investigations that would benefit the Republican president politically.